Almost any amount of exercise may help older men win longevity race

 “This is encouraging for older adults, as it is easier for them to reach the target without worrying about sustaining activity in bouts.”

-While 66 percent of the men managed to get at least 150 minutes of moderate to vigorous exercise in short bursts, just 16 percent achieved this in bouts of 10 minutes or longer, the study found.
+While 66% of the men managed to get at least 150 minutes of moderate to vigorous exercise in short bursts, just 16% achieved this in bouts of 10 minutes or longer, the study found.

 The study wasn’t a controlled experiment designed to prove whether or how the amount or duration of exercise men get might directly impact longevity.